 Spirit Week should be full of special activities for students.
 Include activities that are fun for students and that help them get to know their school better.

 Every School Spirit Week should end with a pep rally.
 During the pep rally, show a slideshow of some of the best outfits throughout the week.
 Give out awards for the best costumes throughout the week during the pep rally.
-The pep rally also provides an opportunity to get students excited for a big game or other school event.
+The pep rally also provides an opportunity to get students excited for a big game or another school event.
 Introduce players on the football team or recognize senior athletes.
 Have the drama club put together a spirit week skit, the cheerleaders lead the students in popular cheers and the marching band perform a song or two such as the school's fight song.

 Make School Spirit Week a competition between the classes.
-Determine which class has the most participation during the dress up days and award the class advisor or class president with a special banner or trophy.
+Determine which class has the most participation during the dress up days and award the class adviser or class president with a special banner or trophy.
 Have a noise competition during a pep rally to see which class can be the loudest during a cheering competition and award a special spirit trophy to the winning class.
 Turn the entire week into a competition to see which class can raise the most money for a local charity or collect the most canned goods for a food drive.